• Skip to main content

 EASTRIDGE (7-13) 55

-Russell Ellis scored eight of his 17 points as part of a 19-point fourth quarter for Greece Athena as the Trojans won their sixth straight to end the regular season.
-Cole Poth scored 16 points, while Xaviel Lewis tallied 13 and Caleb Brown added 12.
+Russell Ellis Jr. scored eight of his 17 points as part of a 19-point fourth quarter for Greece Athena as the Trojans won their sixth straight to end the regular season.
+Ellis connected on 6-of-11 attempts from the floor including one 3-pointer.
+The junior guard also handed out four assists.
+Cole Poth scored 16 points and grabbed seven rebounds, while Xaviel Lewis tallied 13 and Caleb Brown added 12.
 Colten Waterman (5) and Shabazz Barnes (2) also scored.
 Brailon Johnson led Eastridge with 18 points, while Myron Stamps had 13 points.
 Mason Lashway and Tevin Haymon both scored nine points.
 Xzavier Hughey scored six.

 RUSH-HENRIETTA (8-12) 68